Minimally Invasive Surgeons of Texas (MIST) Fellowship Consortium

 Fellowship information

-Two Fellowship Council accredited positions in Bariatric Surgery are offered annually encompassing a high volume clinical bariatric and advanced laparoscopy training fellowship.
-The fellowship is based out of BMI of Texas, which operates out of multiple hospitals in San Antonio, Texas.
+Two Fellowship Council-accredited positions in Bariatric Surgery are offered annually, encompassing a high-volume clinical bariatric and advanced laparoscopy training fellowship.
+The fellowship is based out of BMI of Texas, which operates out of multiple San Antonio, Texas hospitals.
 The fellowship is a part of the Minimally Invasive Surgeons of Texas (MIST) fellowship consortium, a collaboration of 4 MIS and Bariatric surgical fellowships in the Houston and San Antonio areas.
-As part of the fellowship, fellows will spend some time at the UT Health McGovern Medical School in Houston learning some advanced skills including DaVinci robotic surgery raining.
+As part of the fellowship, fellows will spend some time at the UTHealth McGovern Medical School in Houston, learning advanced skills, including DaVinci robotic surgery.
 The fellow will have access to several hundred bariatric cases over the year.
 Historically, we have done over 900 bariatric cases per year.
 Over 98% of these are laparoscopic cases.
 Fellows will learn gastric bypass, sleeve gastrectomy, duodenal switch, revision surgery, adjustable gastric band management, and both diagnostic and therapeutic upper endoscopy.
-The fellow will be responsible for development of ongoing as well as the genesis of new clinical research.
-Additionally the fellow will be able to participate in a variety of advanced laparoscopic and robotic general surgery cases including anti-reflux surgery, splenectomy, adrenalectomy, and pancreatectomy.
-The fellow will have the opportunity to learn from several active bariatric surgeons as well as the other surgeons involved in the MIST consortium.
-The fellow will learn how to organize a complete bariatric program, including business development and marketing strategies.
-The fellow will learn the practical aspects of setting up a surgical practice including patient recruitment, setting up insurance contracts, and billing and collecting.
+The fellow will be responsible for the ongoing development and genesis of new clinical research.
+Additionally, the fellow will be able to participate in various advanced laparoscopic and robotic general surgery cases, including anti-reflux surgery, splenectomy, adrenalectomy, and pancreatectomy.
+The fellow will be able to learn from several active bariatric surgeons and other surgeons involved in the MIST consortium.
+The fellow will learn to organize a complete bariatric program, including business development and marketing strategies.
+The fellow will learn the practical aspects of setting up a surgical practice, including patient recruitment, insurance contracts, and billing and collecting.
 Applications to this program are accepted via the Fellowship Council.

 Houston Colon